lsst-dm/dm_dev_guide/tools/git_lfs.rst

 ########################################################
-Using Git Large File Storage (LFS) for Data Repositories
+Using Git LFS (Large File Storage) for data repositories
 ########################################################

 This page describes how to use Git LFS for DM development.